andreypopp/xcss/README.md

       --class-map      Use class map to remove unused stylesheet rules -t, --transform  Apply transform

+## API

+Usage from Node.js is pretty simple:

+    var xcss = require('xcss');

+    var bundle = xcss({
+      transform: ['xcss/transforms/vars'],
+      classMap: {
+        '.theOnlyUsedClassName': true
+      },
+      debug: true // generate source map
+    });

+    bundle.pipe(process.stdout);

+## Dependency resolution

+xcss uses Node module resolution strategy to resolve dependencies of each concrete CSS module.
+To import other modules a inside package you should use relative identifier like `./dep` or `./lib/dep`.
+To import stylesheets from other packages in `node_modules/` directory you should use just package identifier `pkg` and if you want a submodule in a package — `pkg/submodule`.

+As a package author you can customize an entry point to you package by providing a `"style"` property in `package.json`.
+If you `"style"` property is set to `"./lib/styles.css"` like so:

+    {
+      ...
+      "name": "pkg",
+      "style": "./lib/styles.css",
+      ...
+    }

+then a user of your package will get `pkg/lib/style` when importing `pkg`.

 ## Transforms

 xcss comes bundled with three transform — `extend`, `vars` and `autoprefixer`